Updating The Hallway Lighting

 I honestly had said that I’d rather look at ugly holes in the wall and wires hanging out and a dark hallway, than have to look at those 1990’s-pretending-to-be-from-the-1980’s wall sconces a moment longer.
 I sear I saw them in an episode of Miami Vice.
 So we took them down….

-They are the original lights from 14 years ago when the house was built, and boy-howdy did it show too….they were filthy and the wall was gross.
+They are the original lights from 14 years ago when the house was built, and boy-howdy did it show too.
+They were filthy and the wall was gross.
 Even though I was going to paint the walls, they had to be scrubbed first….

 Our hallway even when there is lighting, is just naturally dark – a carry over from the 70’s when narrow hallways were put in the center of the house with no natural lighting.
 So this past weekend Aaron and I finally installed new lights.
 Now the sconces I had originally wanted were over $60 each!
 As usual, my decor taste is not in line with our house budget.
 Another factor besides cost had to be taken into account and that was the narrowness of our hallway.
-Some sconces stuck out so far from the wall, or hung so low, that we would no doubt be running into them….
+Some sconces stuck out so far from the wall, or hung so low, that we would no doubt be running into them.
 I could already hear the questions, ‘So how did you get that black eye?’…. ‘well, my sconce jumped me in the night as I was walking down the hallway’.
 I found a similar styled sconce at my local home improvement center, but in the outdoor lighting section.
 Hey I don’t care that it’s meant as exterior lighting….a light is a light is a light.
 And it was half the cost of the expensive one I originally wanted….